 We all know about tips that will help you plan when you’re years or months out, but what about day of wedding tips?

-What are the main things you can do to have a stress-free wedding day?
+So what are the main things you can do to have a stress-free wedding day?!

 Honestly, number one is breathe : ) Things will go a little awry – even if you are the most organized bride in the world and you have a wedding planner!
 It’s totally normal and seriously, don’t even worry.